Nerd911/WNet/docs/index.md

         [0.3337, 0.1697, 0.4311],
         [0.2870, 0.0539, 0.2289]])
 ```
 We have no definite answers on what values are best to use for the padding.
-The assumption we have right now is that it doesn't mather, but we didn't have enough time to test this.
+The assumption we have right now is that it does not matter, but we did not have enough time to test and prove this assumtion.

-For each of these windows we create two seperate windows, one containing only the center values and the second one consisting of relative euclidian distances.
+For each of these windows we create two seperate windows, one containing only the center values(`c_values_window`) and the second one consisting of relative euclidian distances(`distance_weights_windows`).

-The first window we use to calculate the distance from the center for each element in the window.
-We can do this by substracting them.
+The `c_values_window` window is used to calculate the distance for each element compared to the center in the original window, this is done by subtraction.

 For the location distance we can create a window filled with relative distances.
 And remove the values farther away than the `radius` since the kernel will be a square.

-The 2 matrices will look like this.
+The 2 matrices, `c_values_window` and `distance_weights_windows`, will look like this.
 The second matrix will have the corners set to 0 since this kernel is created with a radius of `1`
 ```python
 tensor([[0.3337, 0.3337, 0.3337],
         [0.3337, 0.3337, 0.3337],